 Testicular torsion is a urological emergency, that without intervention leads to ischaemia and loss of the testis.

-Testicular torsion is a relatively common urological emergency, most frequently in boys and young men.
-Successful management requires prompt recognition, referral and surgical intervention.
+Testicular torsion is a rare but serious condition.
+Successful treatment requires prompt recognition, referral and surgical intervention.

 Whilst other diagnoses should be considered, suspicion of testicular torsion requires urgent testicular exploration